timburgess/FOSMC/Assembly/3-Donor-Bike-Requirements-and-Suggestions.md

 ## Here is a list of Ducati specific parts that will be used in construction of the FOSMC:

-+ Engine assembly including carburetor of fuel injection system
++ Engine assembly including carburetor or fuel injection system
 + Complete electrical system including all switches, instruments, and lights.
 + Complete oil cooling system (not used on some models)